· 10 min read

 Decision framework

-Use this shortlist filter:
+Use this shortlist filter before you trial anything:

-Budget and ROI for Small Marketing Agencies
+Budget and ROI for small marketing agencies

 The right proposal tool is the one that matches your delivery model and helps you move from “sent” to “signed” with less friction.